isaacvock/fastq2EZbakR/README.md

 1. [An introduction on how to interpret NR-seq data](https://isaacvock.github.io/posts/post-with-code/).
 In this post, I use the task of building up an NR-seq simulator in R to help you develop an intuition for the important features of NR-seq data.
 Code is interactive and can be edited and re-executed in your browser without any additional setup (thanks to Quarto-live and webr).
 2. [An introduction on how to analyze NR-seq data](https://isaacvock.github.io/posts/nrseq_analysis/).
 In this post, I motivate the concept of mixture modeling, the gold standard analysis strategy implemented in tools like EZbakR and GRAND-SLAM.
 I also show you how to implement the strategy yourself in R (code is interactive once again).
 3. Coming soon: an in-depth, nearly exhaustive, guide to NR-seq data.
 Covers the history, data interpretation, data processing, analyzing processed data, designing experiments, and extensions of NR-seq that have been developed.
-This is taken from Chapter 1 of my [thesis](https://github.com/isaacvock/Thesis).
+This will be taken from Chapter 1 of my [thesis](https://github.com/isaacvock/Thesis).

 ## Input